yannickycpan/oxford-mllab/index.md

 Lab runs from 11:00 am - 5:00 pm, Software Lab B.

-Lunch break: 12:45 pm - 2:00 pm
+Lunch break: 12:45 pm - 2:15 pm

 ## Content

 We will use [[google colab]](https://colab.research.google.com/) as a platform for exercises.
-Sufficient hint/code will be provided in the colab file.

 **NOTE: the exercises are not good to use before your session officially starts, as there might be last-minute updates.**